marekolsak/marek-build/README.md

 - piglit
 - VK-GL-CTS

-You can also use ssh addresses for these if needed.
+ssh addresses can be used instead if needed.

 ```bash